ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/creating-and-deploying.markdown

 e.g.

-In `Northwind` samples there is a index called `Orders/Totals`.
+In the `Northwind` samples, there is a index called `Orders/Totals`.
 To get such a index name, we need to create a class called `Orders_Totals`.

 {CODE indexes_1@Indexes/Creating.cs /}

 #### Sending to Server

 There is not much use from an index if it is not deployed to the server.
-In order to do so, we need to create instance of our class that inherits from `AbstractIndexCreationTask` and use one of the deployment methods: `Execute` or `ExecuteAsync` for an asynchronous call.
+To do so, we need to create an instance of our class that inherits from `AbstractIndexCreationTask` and use one of the deployment methods: `Execute` or `ExecuteAsync` for an asynchronous call.

 {CODE indexes_2@Indexes/Creating.cs /}

 {CODE indexes_3@Indexes/Creating.cs /}

-{SAFE If index exists on the server and stored definition is the same as the one that was sent, then it will not be overwritten.
+{SAFE If an index exists on the server and the stored definition is the same as the one that was sent, then it will not be overwritten.
 This implies that indexed data will not be deleted and indexation will not start from scratch. /}

 #### Using Assembly Scanner